overwolf/overwolf.github.io/docs/support/contact-us.md

 ## Join our Discord
 Join our Discord community where you can interact with Overwolf staff and other Overwolf app developers in real-time.

+Click [here](https://discord.gg/overwolf) to join our Overwolf Discord server (for app users looking for support).

-Click [here](https://discord.gg/overwolf-developers) to join our Discord server.
+Click [here](https://discord.gg/overwolf-developers) to join our Overwolf Developers Discord server (for app developers looking to interact with- or get help from other developers).

 ## Follow us on twitter
 https://twitter.com/OverwolfDevs